goneri/ec2-cuda-podman-deploy/README.md

 # If Ollama is already running locally, you need to turn it off
 sudo systemctl stop ollama
+# To stop ollama on Mac, use the ollama entry on the menu bar to Quit Ollama

 # And finally, you can redirect locally the port 11434 from your remove instance
 ssh -L 11434:127.0.0.1:11434 ec2-user@35.182.110.44